rancher/docs/content/rancher/v2.x/en/monitoring-alerting/v2.5/migrating/_index.md

   - /rancher/v2.x/en/monitoring-alerting/migrating
 ---

 If you previously enabled Monitoring, Alerting, or Notifiers in Rancher prior to v2.5, there is no automatic upgrade path for switching to the new monitoring/alerting solution.
-You will need to disable monitoring/alerting/notifiers in the same way it was disabled in Rancher v2.4 before deploying the new monitoring solution via Cluster Explorer.
+Before deploying the new monitoring solution via Cluster Explore, you will need to disable and remove all existing custom alerts, notifiers and monitoring installations for the whole cluster and in all projects.

 ### Monitoring Prior to Rancher v2.5